Please read our complete submissions guidelines before submitting.

 You are welcome to submit on topics we have already covered in past issues.
-We consider interviews, literary criticism, and one-act plays for our Flashbacks section.
-(Creative nonfiction, fiction, and poetry must be submitted through our competitions.
+We consider interviews, literary criticism, and one-act plays for our Flashbacks section. (poetry, fiction, and any form of creative nonfiction must be submitted through our competitions.
 For more information, see NCLR's full submission guidelines.)

 Please consult the author style sheet before submitting your manuscript.